 How can the NBN be of use to you?

 As the NBN is concerned with making species data available to anyone interested in the UK’s biodiversity, the NBN Atlas has a wide variety of users.
-So, whether you are a government planner helping to devise new land use policies, a countryside manager who wants to know if an area is protected, an industrial company wanting to carry out an environmental impact assessment or any individual interested in the wildlife in your area, the NBN Atlas will be of use to you for your initial research.
-The NBN is a partnership and we would always recommend that the fine detail required for your work is obtained from the Local Record Centres or recording groups who hold the most up to date local information.
+So, whether you’re a government planner helping to devise new land use policies, a countryside manager who wants to know if an area is protected, an industrial company wanting to carry out an environmental impact assessment or any individual interested in the wildlife in your area, the NBN Atlas will be of use to you for your initial research.
+The NBN is a partnership and we would always recommend that the fine detail required for your work is obtained from the Local Environmental Records Centres or recording groups who hold the most up to date local information.
 We can offer specific advice and guidance as to how you can make best use of the NBN.